 Developing an identity is like solving a puzzle.
-What is the core concept of the client?
-How do you convey that visually?
+It requires getting to the core of the client’s business or organization.
 It's a process of expansion — brain storming, free association, research, learning — and then reduction — taking away everything that is extraneous and narrowing the focus to the clearest, most powerful visual solution.

-For nearly a decade I've designed the promotional materials for Literacy Works annual fundraiser.
-The engaging images have attracted new supporters to the cause, and helped to increase revenues from the event exponentially.
+For nearly a decade I designed the promotional materials for Literacy Works annual fundraiser.
+The engaging images attracted new supporters to the cause, and helped to increase revenues from the event exponentially.

 Literacy Works is a nonprofit organization devoted to strengthening adult literacy, parent education, and workforce development programs by developing and providing innovative training and knowledge-sharing opportunities for professionals and volunteers.
 Learn more at litworks.org.

 Invite: Literacy Works fundraiser